 You may need an A2 if you wish to settle in Russia.
 This is a condition of getting Russian citizenship.
 This is one of the main reasons to take language tests such as TORFL.

-Because of Russia’s global influence, your Russian language skills can help you find a job in a wide variety of careers worldwide.
+Because of Russia’s global influence, your Russian language skills can help you find a job in various careers worldwide.
 TORFL can be a valuable asset to your C.V.

 Once you pass an intermediate or advanced level, you can explore many jobs meant for Russian specialists.
-Again, your language knowledge will benefit you compared to applicants who speak little to no Russian.
+Again, your language knowledge will benefit you compared to applicants who speak little Russian.

 About Test of Russian as a Foreign Language